kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 - Name: Name of the network, e.g., "storage VLAN" (optional)
 - Description: Description of the network, e.g., "Storage network for VMs" (optional)
 - IPAddresses: IP address range for the cluster network, e.g, Virtual Routing and Forwarding (VRF) .
 This field will be a list of strings, where each string represents an IP address range.
-- Assignment: Component responsible for allocating IP addresses to the machines, either cluster-api or dhcp.
+- Assignment: Component responsible for allocating IP addresses to the machines, either cluster-api or dhcp or some other component.
-- Gateway: Default gateway for the network (optional) (TODO: do we need this?)

 **PacketCluster**
 ```go